 Funding by the Foundation is limited to charities that are in good standing with the Canada Revenue Agency (CRA) and that have a current charitable number issued by CRA.

 The Stollery Charitable Foundation holds semi-annual board meetings where its directors award grants to charities.
-The Foundation's fall 2017 board meeting will be held on September 30, 2017.
-Letters of inquiry for consideration at the fall board meeting must be submitted by June 30, 2017.
+The deadline has passed for proposals to be submitted for considered at Foundation's spring 2018 board meeting.
+The Foundation's fall 2018 board meeting will be held on September 30, 2018.
+Letters of inquiry for consideration at the fall board meeting must be submitted by June 29, 2018.

-The first step in the application process is to contact Jeff Bryson, the executive director of the Foundation, to discuss requests and to gather information.
-The deadline for inquiries to be considered at the May 2017 board meeting has passed.
+The first step in the application process is to contact Jeff Bryson, the executive director of the Foundation, to discuss potential requests and to gather information.
 Grant inquiries for consideration at future board meetings may be submitted on an ongoing basis.

 An emailed letter of inquiry should include:

 If the executive director of the Foundation feels that the idea has merit and might be considered by the Foundation's directors, full proposal guidelines will be forwarded to the charity.
-If your organization has been invited to submit a grant proposal for consideration at the Foundation's September 30, 2017 board meeting, the deadline for the submission of proposals is July 31, 2017.
+Fall 2018 proposals, if invited by the Foundation, will be due in the Foundation's office before the end of the business day on July 27, 2018.

 The Foundation's proposal deadlines allow the executive director to review the request, conduct the necessary research, ask further questions, and develop a summary for the Board.
 This due diligence is an important part of the vetting process, so late or last-minute requests are not usually accepted.